 What Property Is Covered

-Arizona law shields everyday household belongings from creditors, up to a fair market value cap.
-The statute covers household furniture, furnishings, household goods (including consumer electronic devices), and household appliances that are personally used by the debtor or a dependent.
+The law shields everyday household belongings from creditors, up to a fair market value cap.
+The statute covers household furniture, furnishings, household goods (including consumer electronic devices), and household appliances personally used by the debtor or a dependent.
+These exemptions protect the items families need to maintain a functioning home.

 Household furniture and furnishings, household goods, including consumer electronic devices, and household appliances personally used by the debtor or a dependent of the debtor and not otherwise specifically prescribed in this chapter are exempt from process provided their aggregate fair market value does not exceed $15,000.

 A.R.S. § 33-1123(A)The key word is "aggregate."
-Arizona does not exempt each item up to $15,000.
+The law does not exempt each item up to $15,000.
 It exempts the total fair market value of all covered items combined.
-That means your couch, television, refrigerator, washer, dryer, and other household items are added together.
+Your couch, television, refrigerator, washer, dryer, and other household items are added together.
 If the combined value stays under $15,000, creditors cannot touch them.
 Most households fall well within this limit, since used furniture and appliances typically have modest resale value.

 Annual Cost-of-Living Adjustments

 Starting January 1, 2024, this exemption amount adjusts each year to keep pace with inflation.
-The adjustment is based on the consumer price index for all urban consumers, measured from August to August of the preceding year.
+The adjustment is based on the consumer price index for all urban consumers.
+It is measured from August to August of the preceding year.
 The new amount is rounded up to the nearest $100.

 The exemption provided by this section shall be adjusted annually beginning on January 1, 2024 and thereafter on January 1 of each successive year by the increase in the cost of living.